Rodrigo-Martinez-Jacobson/clarity-challenge/README.md

 ### Prerequisites

-* Java 11 or higher is installed
+* Java 11 or higher is installed.

 ### Project structure

 The project is a gradle multi-project that contains three subprojects:

-* `listhosts` folder contains the source code for the tool that given the name of a file (with the format described above), an init_datetime, an end_datetime, and a Hostname, returns a list of hostnames connected to the given host during the given period
+* `listhosts` folder contains the source code for the tool that given the name of a file (with the format described above), an init_datetime, an end_datetime, and a Hostname, returns a list of hostnames connected to the given host during the given period.
 * `unlimitedinputparser` folder contains the source code for the tool that can both parse previously written log files and terminate or collect input from a new log file while it's being written and run indefinitely.
-* `loggenerator` contains the tool that can generate log lines indefinitely
+* `loggenerator` contains the tool that can generate log lines indefinitely.

 ### How to build